Royal Enfield Interceptor: 700 Interceptor

 In 1960, Royal Enfield introduced the first motorcycle bearing the name Interceptor.
 It had a tuned version of the company's biggest engine, the 692 cc vertical-twin and was only sold in the US and Canada.
 All engines had the engine prefix letters "VAX" and so these are often referred as "VAX Interceptors".
-It may be noted that the then flagship 692 cc Constellation had the VA engine prefix(on the US export model) and "X" was added to denote that Interceptor had an experimental engine.
-They had twin carburettors, except for some early bikes, a factory lightened and balanced crankshaft, hot "R" cams, Lucas racing magneto with manual advance and a few other weight saving modifications compared to other Royal Enfield models.
-There was also an Interceptor "S" (Sports) model with "highway trim"—quick detachable (QD) lights etc., offered when Enfield failed to sell sufficient quantities of bikes in the standard scrambler trim.
-A total of 158 692 cc Interceptors were made as per the Redditch factory despatch ledgers held by the Royal Enfield Owners Club in the UK.
+The then flagship 692 cc Constellation had the VA engine prefix on the US export model, and "X" was added to denote that Interceptor had an experimental engine.
+They had twin carburettors, except for some early models; a factory lightened and balanced crankshaft; high-performance "R" cams; Lucas racing magneto with manual advance; and a few other weight saving modifications compared to other Royal Enfield models.

+There was also an Interceptor "S" (Sports) model with "highway trim"—quick detachable lights, etc., offered when Enfield failed to sell enough motorcycles in the standard scrambler trim.
+A total of 158 692 cc Interceptors were made, according to the despatch ledgers from the Redditch factory, now held by the Royal Enfield Owners' Club in the UK.
 All of these machines should have been stamped with the VAX prefixed engine numbers.
-The maximum possible quantity of 692 cc VAX Interceptors is 170.
-The first bikes left the factory in December 1959, and the last ones were despatched in July 1961.
+The maximum possible number of 692 cc VAX Interceptors is 170.
+The first examples left the factory in December 1959, and the last were despatched in July 1961.

 Series 1 Interceptor

 Royal Enfield introduced their all new 736 cc twin cylinder engine in 1962 on the 750 Interceptor.
 Bore and stroke was 71 × 93 mm.
 The new engine was similar to the 692 cc engine; but there was hardly any part that was not modified or improved.
-The engine cases were beefed up to withstand the increased torque.
-What sets this engine apart from other contemporary British twins is that the crankshaft was dynamically balanced from the factory which made these bikes one of the smoothest British twin engines ever.
-The Series 1 bikes had an automatic advance magneto and a new seat.
+The engine cases were strengthened to withstand the increased torque.
+What sets this engine apart from other contemporary British twins is that the crankshaft was dynamically balanced from the factory which made these motorcycles one of the smoothest British twin engines ever.
+The Series 1 motorcycles had an automatic advance magneto and a new seat.
 There was a rare single carburettor model as well.
 It was manufactured until 1966.

 Series 1A Interceptor

+In 1967 Royal Enfield closed its main factory, which was in Redditch, Worcestershire.
+Production of all models was discontinued, except for the Interceptor, production of which was transferred to the Royal Enfield factory in Bradford-on-Avon in Wiltshire.

-The Series 1A Interceptor was introduced in 1967, with two sub models GP7 and TT7.
+The Series 1A Interceptor was introduced, with two sub models GP7 and TT7.
 The major change was the introduction of coil ignition, eliminating the magneto.
 The US models received a new chrome tank, a new seat, instrument mounts, handlebar, and mudguards.
-All S1A interceptors had twin Mark 1 Amal carburettors.
+All Series 1A interceptors had twin Mark 1 Amal carburettors.